About the farming team

 Senior Farming Advisor (Soil Health)

-Katy Jo leads two EU Soil Health Mission programmes: NBSoil and AI4SoilHealth, and supports wider agroecology work including Soil Association Exchange.
-She advises farmers, growers, policy makers and government on soil and agroecological practices and coordinates field labs for Innovative Farmers.
-Previously, she worked in global design and communications before completing an MSc in Land and Ecological Restoration and researching soil health at the Eden Project.
+Katy Jo has led on two EU Soil Health Mission programmes, NBSoil and AI4SoilHealth, and is now focused on developing evidence for the environmental and financial impact of agroecological and regenerative farming across UK agriculture.
+She supports Soil Association Exchange, advises farmers, growers, policy makers and government on soil and agroecological practices, and coordinates field labs for Innovative Farmers.

 Laura Gude

-Laura is the Innovative Farmers Network Coordinator, working with farmers, scientists, advisors and industry partners to launch and support on‑farm trials and share learning.
+Laura is the project manager for farmer‑led research.
+Through the Innovative Farmers programme she works with farmers and researchers to launch and support practical on farm trials and share their results and learnings.
+She has worked on the IF programme since 2012.
 She first trained as a land agent and later worked as a farming advisor in Devon on projects including pollution reduction and energy use.
-Laura has an MSc in Sustainable Rural Development and lives in South Devon, where she is restoring a small woodland to native species.
+Laura has an MSc in Sustainable Rural Development.

 Lucy Gatward